 Neural network

-Error!
-Reference source not found. shows the architecture of the NN.
+Figure 6 shows the architecture of the NN.
 The input consists of the reconstructed luma and chroma samples, as well as the strength control value SliceQPY.

 The architecture also includes multiplier parameters, which are applied after the bias is added to the convolution result: